onflow/flow/flips/20210916-nft-metadata.md

 ```

 We will also add default implementations for these methods so that no compatibility will be broken
 for existing NFT solutions.
-The new NFT interface could look something like this:
+The new NFT resource could look something like this:
 ```
 pub resource NFT: INFT, ViewResolver {
     pub let id: UInt64